medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <br><br>

 ### 2.2 MedComMessagingMessageHeader
 The MedComMessageHeader profile that is used in all MedCom FHIR Messages.
-The message header contains information about wheather the message is requesting or reponding to an action.
+The message header contains information about wheather the message is requesting or responding to an action.
 Therefore a MedComMessagingMessageHeader includes a sender, receiver and it may include a carbon-copy receiver, however, this depends on the type of standard.
 Each MedComMessagingMessageHeader includes a globally unique id, which is used to refere the message in the message history from the MedComMessagingProvenance profile.

 <!-- The element event shall be defined in accordance with the type of standard the message concerns e.g., HospitalNotification and CareCommunication.
 Due to the different requirements for each standard, it shall be expected that the MedComMessagingMessageHeader is inherited in each standard. -->